Banished by Bargain:

 • people arriving in the United States to seek asylum who are expelled without consideration of their claim

-• people in the midst of their immigration court case who have not received a decision from a judge
+• people in the midst of their immigration court case who have not received a full hearing on their asylum claim or a decision from a judge

 • people approved for refugee resettlement by U.S. refugee officers

-• people already granted protection under the Convention Against Torture (CAT) or withholding of removal because of likely persecution in their home country
+• people already granted deferral of removal under the Convention Against Torture (CAT) or withholding of removal because of likely persecution in their home country

 • people with final orders of removal for whom removal to the third country was never raised by the government